OrchardCMS/OrchardCore/src/docs/reference/modules/Sms/README.md

 # SMS (`OrchardCore.Sms`)

-This module provides the infrastructure necessary to send messages using `SMS` service.
+This module provides the infrastructure necessary to send messages using an `SMS` service.

 ## SMS Settings

-Enabling the `OrchardCore.Sms` feature will add a new settings page under `Configurations` >> `Settings` >> `SMS`.
+Enabling the `SMS` feature will add a new settings page under `Configurations` >> `Settings` >> `SMS`.
 You can utilize these settings to set up the default SMS provider configuration.
 The following are the providers that are readily accessible.

 | Provider | Description |
 | --- | --- |